"If anyone aspires to the office of overseer, he desires a noble task. Therefore an overseer must be above reproach..." - 1 Timothy 3:1–2

 "Deacons likewise must be dignified...They must hold the mystery of the faith with a clear conscience." - 1 Timothy 3:8–9

 Deacons are like the hands to the body.
 “Deacon” comes from the Greek word, διάκονος ("diakonos").
 This word is translated as "servant."
-In the Associate Reformed Presbyterian Church it is the Deacons' responsibility to assist in the practical and mercy ministries of the church.
-The diaconate encourages the total stewardship of the congregation, with an emphasis on faithful tithing and generous hospitality towards others.
+In the Associate Reformed Presbyterian Church it is the responsibility of these men and women to assist in the practical and mercy ministries of the church.
+The Diaconate encourages the total stewardship of the congregation, with an emphasis on faithful tithing and generous hospitality towards others.
+The Diaconate serves under the authority of the Session.
 (See ARP Form of Government, 5.5-6)

 Our Current Deacons: